Last Updated on December 18, 2025

 A clean, well-maintained entrance can go a long way toward establishing a positive first impression.
 And that great first impression sets the tone for the rest of a buyer’s tour of your home.
 Small and inexpensive updates to your home’s curb appeal can really make a big difference when selling a home—both in the time it takes to sell and the price offered.

 When the leaves (and snow!) begin falling and shadows lengthen, curb appeal can be difficult to maintain.
-Here are five cheap and easy ways to improve your cold-weather curb appeal.
+Here are five inexpensive and easy ways to boost your winter curb appeal.

 1. Add a potted plant

-When your established landscaping begins to fade with the season, punch up your home’s curb appeal by adding potted plants to the porch.
-Seasonal colors like violas and pansies, or other native plants will make your entrance look fresh and lively.
+When your established landscaping begins to fade with the season, punch up your home’s winter curb appeal by adding potted plants to the porch.
+Seasonal colors will make your entrance look fresh and lively.
+Choose colorful flowers, like violas and pansies, or native plants that are sure to withstand winter freezes.
 Or you can opt for an evergreen that will look good all year long.
 Keep plants looking great all winter by protecting them on cold nights.
 When the temperature dips below freezing, cover the plants with a sheet or bring them inside overnight.

 2. Incorporate lighting